WeblateOrg/weblate/docs/admin/projects.rst

     This might not be supported for some VCSs.
 See :ref:`merge-rebase` for more details.
 Commit message
-    Message used when committing a translation, see :ref:`markup`.
+    Message used when committing a translation, see :ref:`markup`, default can be changed by :setting:`DEFAULT_COMMIT_MESSAGE`.
 Committer name
     Name of the committer used for Weblate commits, the author will always be the real translator.
 On some VCSs this might be not supported.
 Default value